rajgupta19/LangGraph-Based-Stateful-Conversational-AI-Chatbot-with-Streaming-Interface/README.md

 ```

 This is rendered in Streamlit using `st.write_stream()`, giving users immediate visual feedback as the AI generates its response.

----

-## 📸 Screenshots

-> Run the application locally with `streamlit run streamlit_frontend_database.py` to see the full UI with sidebar conversation management and real-time streaming.

----

-## 📄 License

-This project is for educational and academic purposes.

----

 <p align="center">
   Built with ❤️ using LangGraph, LangChain, and Streamlit